This is the

 When using a service that customarily takes tips — restaurants, hotel room housekeeping, ride shares — please tip.
 Truss expects people to tip on the corporate card.
 (20% for restaurants or rideshare, a few dollars a day for housekeeping, etc.) When it’s possible to patronize a service that offers a living wage as a baseline, rather than a tipping system, we encourage you to do so.

-If you want to go outside the United States, especially while on a government contract, you’ll need to check with the program manager, potentially our lawyers, and definitely the client.
+If you want to go outside the United States, especially while on a government contract, you’ll need to check with the delivery manager or client success manager and definitely the client.

 Many of our clients specifically forbid taking a work laptop outside the U.S. This is very important.
 If you do want to go overseas and bring a Truss laptop, we will need to wipe it and install basic communication tools like G Suite and Slack, but you will not be able to connect to any client repositories, drives, or infrastructure.